 Note that washing cloth face masks in a washing machine should suffice to disinfect them, according to the CDC.
 The agency also cautions not to touch your eyes, nose, and mouth when removing cloth coverings, and to wash hands immediately after removing.

 The Hong Kong researchers noted above also placed a small amount of the SARS-CoV-2 on a variety of surfaces at room temperature (at 65% relative humidity) to see how long the virus would last before becoming undetectable.
-On tissue and regular paper it became undetectable within just 3 hours.
+On tissue paper and regular paper it became undetectable within just 3 hours.
 On cloth and on paper money, it lasted 2 days.
 Surprisingly and disturbingly, it lasted longest on the outer layer of a surgical mask: Virus was detectable on the mask at day 7 (although at only 0.1% of its original level), which was also how long it lasted on plastic and stainless steel.
+Interestingly, a subsequent study by the same researchers showed that the Omicron BA.1 variant can persist on surfaces for even longer than the original strain.
+Sign in for details.

 Don't directly refrigerate or freeze — it keeps the virus infectious